Earache

 You can help relieve symptoms by:

-• Giving your child paracetamol or ibuprofen to help relieve pain
+• Giving your child paracetamol or ibuprofen to help relieve pain (always follow the instructions for the correct dosage)

 • Encouraging your child to drink plenty of fluids